-I will never forget my first experience on a stand up paddleboard (SUP).
+I will never forget my first experience on a stand-up paddleboard (SUP).
 I’d been hearing about the new paddle sport for a couple of years and had been longing to try it.
 I finally got the opportunity to rent a board on a summer vacation in British Columbia.
-I hopped on the board after a very brief demonstration on how to hold the paddle, and was pushed off into the lake with a personal flotation device (PFD) strapped to the board and instructions to stay within sight.
-While perhaps not the best introduction to the sport (and certainly far from a lesson) I discovered quickly that I could stand on the board with ease, and that paddling was relatively simple.
-Within five minutes I had my child on the board with me, and we had found a new favorite activity.
+I hopped on the board after a very brief demonstration on how to hold the paddle and was pushed off into the lake with a personal flotation device (PFD) strapped to the board and instructions to stay within sight.
+While perhaps not the best introduction to the sport (and certainly far from a lesson), I quickly discovered that I could stand on the board with ease and that paddling was relatively simple.
+Within five minutes, I had my child on the board with me, and we had found a new favorite activity.

-I bought my first stand up paddleboard within a month of renting one on vacation, and by the end of the summer I had already paddled a river.
+I bought my first stand up paddleboard within a month of renting one on vacation, and by the end of the summer, I had already paddled a river.
 I was also looking into lessons for the following year so that I could tour all of the lakes and rivers in the Canadian Rockies where I live.
-Fast forward a few years, and I have now paddled over 25 lakes, eight rivers (complete with class I rapids) and even tried my hand at paddling on the Pacific Ocean along with SUP surfing in Mexico.
+Fast forward a few years, and I have now paddled over 25 lakes, eight rivers (complete with class I rapids), and even tried my hand at paddling on the Pacific Ocean along with SUP surfing in Mexico.

-Of all the places I’ve paddled, and given the choice between rivers, oceans, and lakes, I would choose a river in the Canadian Rockies any day.
-While I am still far from considering myself an expert river paddler, I love the thrill of running a river, navigating around sweepers and tight corners, and keeping my balance as I ride over small riffles and rapids.
-The scenery found along the Bow River in Banff National Park is also a major selling point for learning to SUP rivers, and one gets plenty of opportunities to watch for wildlife while paddling on the river.
+Of all the places I’ve paddled, and given a choice between rivers, oceans, and lakes, I would choose a river in the Canadian Rockies any day.
+While I am still far from considering myself an expert paddler, I love the thrill of running a river, navigating around sweepers and tight corners, and keeping my balance as I ride over small riffles and rapids.
+The scenery found along the Bow River in Banff National Park is also a significant selling point for learning to SUP rivers, and one gets plenty of opportunities to watch for wildlife while paddling on the river.

-Starting out: Where to Rent a Board and Learn to SUP in the Canadian Rockies
+Starting: Where to Rent a Board and Learn to SUP in the Canadian Rockies

 Travelers and locals alike will want to stop at the Banff Canoe Club in downtown Banff, Alberta, to rent a board and get some practice paddling on a calm section of the Bow River.
-From the Canoe Club dock it is possible to paddle upstream on the river as far as you want to go, and then let the gentle current carry you back to the dock.
-This is beginner paddling at its finest and you’ll enjoy a new perspective of Mount Rundle and Cascade Mountain from the water.
+From the Canoe Club dock, it is possible to paddle upstream on the river as far as you want to go, and then let the gentle current carry you back to the dock.
+This route is beginner paddling at its finest, and you’ll enjoy a new perspective of Mount Rundle and Cascade Mountain from the water.
 You can expect to see deer drinking from the water and maybe even a bear or elk standing on the riverbank.

 Other Options for Novice Paddlers and Locations to Rent Boards

 Bow Valley SUP has a rental shop set up in downtown Canmore, Alberta, during the summer months.
-Advanced reservations are recommended and you will have to transport your board to the nearest body of water on your own.
-The company has both inflatable and hard boards for rent, and they can also get you set up with tie down straps and foam blocks for your vehicle.
-From here you can SUP on the Canmore Reservoir or transport your board to Banff and float back to Canmore on the Bow River in a two- to four-hour paddle.
+Advanced reservations are recommended, and you will have to transport your board to the nearest body of water on your own.
+The company has both inflatable and hard boards for rent, and they can also get you set up with tie-down straps and foam blocks for your vehicle.
+From here, you can SUP on the Canmore Reservoir or transport your board to Banff and float back to Canmore on the Bow River in a two- to four-hour paddle.

 SUP Touring on the Bow River

 The beginner stretch for this river runs from just outside the town of Banff, Alberta, back into town in a short two-hour paddle.
-Parking is available right off the TransCanada Highway at a pull off just past the turnoff for the Hwy 1A.
-From here it is a short 2-hour paddle back into Banff to the canoe docks at the Banff Canoe Club.
+Parking is available right off the TransCanada Highway at a pull-off just past the turnoff for the Hwy 1A.
+From here, it is a short 2-hour paddle back into Banff to the canoe docks at the Banff Canoe Club.

 Extreme caution should be taken on this stretch of the Bow River from Banff to Canmore as we encountered sweepers at every corner.
-Good navigation abilities are crucial to make it around the tight corners while avoiding the trees and logs sticking out into the water.
+Functional navigation abilities are crucial to make it around the tight corners while avoiding the trees and logs sticking out into the water.
 There are also a few sections with class I rapids to negotiate.
 I chose to kayak this section of the river so that I could get a good glimpse of what to expect next time I bring my board.

 A great video of the Lake Louise to Canmore run by stand up paddleboard can be found here at SUP Bow River Expedition – Down by the River by Milky Chance.
 If this video doesn’t get you packing your bags for a paddle trip to the Rockies, nothing else I write will.